 The UK’s only city-wide cultural internships programme – Creative Pathways is your chance for paid training and placement within one of Nottingham’s leading cultural institutions.
-The new initiative led by the University of Nottingham’s public arts programme, Lakeside Arts, will be open to University of Nottingham Graduates (2019).
+The initiative led by the University of Nottingham’s public arts programme, Lakeside Arts, will be open to University of Nottingham Graduates (spring 2020).

 The Creative Academy